+TFTP Flash Upgrade:

+TFTP Server IP Address:

+Filename:

-TFTP Flash Upgrade: TFTP Server IP Address: Filename: Ignore Firmware Version Information: (Allows downgrading) Revert to Factory Configuration: (Warning: you will lose your current configuration) Note: When you click the Upgrade button belo downloads and programs the new image.
-Do n w, the Oxygen-3 gateway will stop responding while it ot interrupt this process!
+Ignore Firmware Version Information: (Allows downgrading)

+Revert to Factory Configuration:

+Note: When you click the Upgrade button below, the Oxygen-3 gateway will stop responding while it downloads and programs the new image.
+Do not interrupt this process!